GSA/Section508.gov/_pages/manage/2018-05-29-laws-policies-update-agency-policies.md

 Recommended language for Scope section:

-(XX Agency) will identify the needs of users with disabilities when it procures, develops, maintains, or uses Information and Communication Technology (ICT).
+(XX Agency) will identify the needs of users with disabilities when it procures, develops, maintains, or uses information and communication technology (ICT).
 This will include a determination of how users with disabilities will perform the functions supported by the ICT and how the ICT will be developed, installed, configured, and maintained to support users with disabilities.

 Recommended language for Roles and Responsibilities section:

-The Chief Information Officer will ensure that the needs of users with disabilities are identified when XX Agency procures, develops, maintains, or uses Information and Communication Technology (ICT).
+The Chief Information Officer will ensure that the needs of users with disabilities are identified when XX Agency procures, develops, maintains, or uses information and communication technology (ICT).
 This will include a determination of how users with disabilities will perform the functions supported by the ICT and how the ICT will be developed, installed, configured, and maintained to support users with disabilities.

 [back to top][11]